ROOTS of South Sudan Organization

 Community Service: I have dedicated time and energy to various charitable organizations in the last 25 years, here are a few highlights.
 Participated as a judge at the annual Washington State High School DECA competition for multiple years, worked with Junior Achievement teaching business lessons in elementary schools, mentored inmates at juvenile detention centers through the organization Prison Fellowship, held an appointed position on a Community Police Advisory Board for the city of Poulsbo (1996-1998), helped develop a corporate giving committee at the H.C.
 Brill Co., am currently an art docent and a board member of the PTA at Cathcart Elementary School in Snohomish.

 Funding for the ROOTS PROJECT in Juba, South Sudan has come from a variety of sources.
-These have included the French Embassy in Sudan, PACT, the Van Arden Fund of the Tides Foundation, Norwegian Peoples Aid and a large number of private donors.
+These have included the French Embassy in Sudan, PACT, the Van Arden Fund of the Tides Foundation, Norwegian Peoples Aid, UNESCO, UNHCR and a large number of private donors.
 The donor group is global and includes a significant group that has donated through the US based Roots of South Sudan non-profit organization.

 In addition to donations the Centre sells its locally made products through the gift shop in the Centre and other venues throughout Juba.
 The ROOTS PROJECT’s products are currently sold through home and public shows in the US.
 These shows are an effective way to tell the story of the PROJECT and generate significant interest and funding for the CENTRE.

 In July 2012, 2013, 2014, 2015, 2016 the Roots Project participated in the Santa Fe International Folk Art Market, where many traditional and contemporary jewelry pieces were sold and have been accepted to participate in 2017.